godotengine/godot-docs/tutorials/2d/2d_lights_and_shadows.rst

 .. note:: ``filter smooth`` is set to ``0``.

-Lastly there is the variable ``gradient length``.
-For some smooth shadows it is preferable to not have the shadow start immediately on the object as this produces a hard edge.
+Lastly, there is the variable ``gradient length``.
+For some smooth shadows it is preferable not to have the shadow start immediately on the object, as this produces a hard edge.
 The gradient length variable creates a smooth gradient to begin the shadow to reduce the effect of the hard edge.

 .. image:: img/light_shadow_grad0.png